 The Statement of Accounts present a true and fair view of the financial position of the Integration Joint Board as at 31 March 2022 and its income and expenditure for the year then ended.

-The audited financial statements were authorised for issue on tbc 2022.
+The unaudited financial statements were issued on 27 June 2022 and the audited financial statements were authorised for issue by Craig Given on 28 November 2022.

 Craig Given